SWENGG4Y2024/SWENGG4Y2024Team02/SRS.md

 ## 3. Functional Requirements

 ### 3.1 User Management
-- The system shall allow users to register and manage their accounts.
+- The system shall allow Hosts and Customers to register and manage their accounts.
-- The system shall authenticate users before giving access.
+- The system shall authenticate Hosts and Customers before giving access.

 ### 3.2 Property Management
 - The system shall allow hosts to list their property, providing details like location, property type, price, availability, etc.